Printing Terms

 Coated Paper

-with an outer layer of coating applied to one of both sides.
+Paper with an outer layer of coating applied to one or both sides.
 The coating may be added while the paper is still moving through the papermaking machine, or after it comes off the machine.
 Coated papers are available in a variety of finishes, like gloss, dull, and matte.
 They tend to have good ink holdout and minimal dot gain, which can be especially important for recreating sharp, bright images, black and white halftones, and four-color process images.
 The smooth surface of coated papers also helps to reflect light evenly.
 See also cast-coating, clay, dot gain, dull coated, four-color process gloss, halftone, ink holdout, matte coated, off-machine coating.

 Color Key